Introduction to TAR Commands in Linux

 The tar command is also termed by different names like gzip, tarball, and bzip in Unix /Linux.

-We will discuss different illustrations of tar command illustrations which will include creation of archive dataFiles using different compression techniques(tar,tar.gz,tar.bz2), extraction of archive dataFile, single dataFile, view data of dataFile, verify, add dataFiles/directory to archive dataFile and also to estimate the size of tar dataFile and may more.
+We will discuss different illustrations of tar command illustrations which will include the creation of archive dataFiles using different compression techniques(tar,tar.gz,tar.bz2), extraction of archive dataFile, single dataFile, view data of dataFile, verify, add dataFiles/directory to archive dataFile and also to estimate the size of tar dataFile and may more.

 Understanding of Archive dataFiles

-An Archive dataFile is a dataFile which comprises one and also more dataFiles besides metadata.
+An Archive dataFile is a dataFile that comprises one and also more dataFiles besides metadata.
 These dataFiles collect multiple data dataFiles together into a single dataFile to reduce the storage space and easily portable

 Syntax: tar -parameteric key Archive_dataFile_Name dataFile/Directory_Path to be archived